 Tomato and Fontina Tart

-This recipe yields enough flaky, buttery dough to make a delicious summertime tomato tart plus another small plate (see related recipes at left).
+This recipe yields enough flaky, buttery dough to make a delicious summertime tomato tart plus another small plate.
 If you are planning to use one or both pieces of dough right away, first wrap them securely in plastic wrap and refrigerate for at least 30 minutes.
 Or, place one or both of the wrapped disks inside a resealable plastic bag and freeze for up to 3 months.
 To use, the dough must be defrosted at room temperature until workable but still slightly chilled, about 2 1/2 hours.

 For the savory tart dough: